neurson/NeedToBeDoneNow/readme.md

 For now, I have a basic tests suite that consumes the service and ensures is sanity.

-The service handles authentication, via « Basic Authentication ».
+The service handles authentication via « Basic Authentication ».

-This type of authentication is only secure over HTTPS.
+Note that this type of authentication is only secure over HTTPS.

 This is mostly what I used to build this project:
 - [Express](http://expressjs.com/)